leishenggit/CircleBase/README.md

 5. Mean of the hits number for all eccDNAs at chromosome list on the second field (i.e., 𝜇 of the Gaussian distribution).
 6. Standard Deviation of the hits number for all eccDNAs at chromosome list on the second field (i.e., 𝜎 of the Gaussian distribution).
 7. Probability greater than the hits number in the corresponding Gaussian  distribution.
-8. The score for the eccDNA (i.e., the base 10 logarithm of the Probability).
+8. The score for the eccDNA (i.e., negative of the base 10 logarithm of the Probability).
 - *.nor files include normalized score of each category.
 The first 8 columns are same as *.score files, column 9 is the Z-score of the regulatory category and column 10 is the normalized score.

 - final.score.txt file is the final result we want.
 Here are the fields: